 I am a proponent of preparing dishes in advance of the day I’m going to serve it, as long as it doesn’t affect the integrity of the dish.
 In many of my recipes the food is actually better after a day or two as the flavors blend.

 Braciolone is one I definitely prepare ahead for two reasons.
 The first reason is because it does indeed just keep getting better.
-The second is for presentation sake.
-I prefer cutting the meat roll when it is cold because I get cleaner slices.
-I warm the sauce (I’ve kept in a separate container) and ladle some on a serving platter before arranging the warmed braciolone slices on it.
+The second is because I prefer cutting the meat roll when it is cold because I get cleaner slices.
+I warm the sauce (I’ve kept in a separate container) and ladle some on a serving platter before arranging the warmed braciolone slices on top.

 - 2/3 cup pecorino cheese, grated